A secure virtual hard drive, powered by the cloud.

 If your computer is not connected to the Internet, clicking the Activate button or getting a trial will offer you an alternate activation method.

-Before you can create your first drive, you need to connect StableBit CloudDrive to the storage provider of your choice.
+Before you can create your first cloud drive, you will need to connect StableBit CloudDrive to a storage provider of your choice.

-Choose a provider that you want to use and click "Connect..."
+Choose a provider that you want to connect to, and click "Connect..."

-Once you've connected StableBit CloudDrive to a provider, you can now create a new drive.
+Once you've connected StableBit CloudDrive to a storage provider, you can now create a new drive.